Contact

 Service area covered

 National Handyman Authority indexes handyman and light construction service professionals across all 50 US states.
-The directory does not restrict listings by metropolitan area, population threshold, or regional zone — coverage extends from high-density urban markets such as New York City, Los Angeles, and Chicago to rural and small-town service areas where handyman availability is a documented access constraint.
+The provider network does not restrict providers by metropolitan area, population threshold, or regional zone — coverage extends from high-density urban markets such as New York City, Los Angeles, and Chicago to rural and small-town service areas where handyman availability is a documented access constraint.

 The handyman services sector in the US is structured around a meaningful licensing distinction.
 35 states require some form of contractor or handyman licensing for work above a defined dollar threshold — thresholds that vary by state, with figures ranging from $500 in some jurisdictions to $10,000 in others (state-by-state licensing requirements are maintained by the National Association of State Contractors Licensing Agencies, NASCLA).
 States without a general handyman license requirement may still require trade-specific licenses for electrical, plumbing, or HVAC work under the same job scope.

-The directory classifies service professionals along two primary axes:
+The provider network classifies service professionals along two primary axes:

 General handyman vs. licensed specialty contractor